MichaelNihilan/Background_Effect/README.md

 # Background_Effect
-Background Effect for thr website
+Background Effect for the website